 Python is great programming (scripting) language that is supported on all platforms.
-Embedded enthusiasts love it because of the variety of modules that allows connecting things to the internet and other crazy stuff by writing only a few lines of code.
-Today my interest was to read serial data using Python 3.3 and pyserial module.
-Python 3.3 is still new, and there is a majority of modules that needs to be ported from Python 2 to Python 3, but I hope soon they will here.
-The serial module seems to be working fine in Windows 7 x64 and decided to share my experience.
+Embedded enthusiasts love it because of the variety of modules that connect things to the internet and other crazy stuff by writing only a few code lines.
+Today my interest was to read serial data using Python 3.3 and the pyserial module.
+Python 3.3 is still fresh, and there is a majority of modules that need to be ported from Python 2 to Python 3, but I hope soon they will here.
+The serial module seems to be working fine in Windows 7 x64, and I decided to share my experience.

 First of all download and install Python 3 (current release is Python 3.3)

-Just be sure to include “Add python.exe to Path” so you could run Python anywhere in your computer.
-We won’t go into details on how to setup this tool.
+Just be sure to include “Add python.exe to Path” so you could run Python anywhere on your computer.
+We won’t go into details on how to set up this tool.
 It is pretty robust.
-After setup python install is placed in C:\Python33, to test if things work OK open command prompt and type python you should see python prompt:
+After setup, python install is placed in C:\Python33.
+To test if things work OK open the command prompt and type python; you should see the python prompt:

 python setup.py install